KishorNaik/expressjs_tsoa_boilerplate/README.md

 Just create corresponding Dockerfiles (e.g.,`Dockerfile.kafka.prod` ,`Dockerfile.rabbitMq.prod` ) and use the BullMQ setup as a reference for structure, PM2 integration, and runtime behavior.

 ***

+## 📄 License & Attribution
+This project is licensed under the Apache-2.0 License.
+For details, refer to the LICENSE, NOTICE, and CONTRIBUTORS files.

+📌 Contributions are welcome!
+Please review the license terms before submitting pull requests or using this boilerplate in production.

+***